CodersHigh/x-common/exercises/variable-length-quantity/description.md

-The goal of this exercise is to implement [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) encoding/decoding.
+he goal of this exercise is to implement [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) encoding/decoding.

 In short, the goal of this encoding is to encode integer values in a way that would save bytes.
 Only the first 7 bits of each byte is significant (right-justified; sort of like an ASCII byte).